Short on cash as you await a lawsuit settlement in New Jersey?

 New Jersey Personal Injury Laws: How Does It Impact Legal Funding?

-According to the New Jersey statute of limitations, a claimant has two years after an incident which leads to an injury to take the responsible party to court.
+According to the New Jersey statute of limitations, a claimant has two years after an incident that leads to an injury to take the responsible party to court.
 This regulation is relatively inflexible and, barring any significant exception, it is unlikely that your case will be heard beyond this period.

 Personal injury cases in the state of New Jersey are bound to the rule of modified comparative negligence, with a bar of 51%.
 This means that, in situations where the plaintiff is found to be as—or more—responsible for the incident which led to the injury in question, they will not be able to recover any damages.
 The less culpable a plaintiff is found, the greater the settlement they are likely to be rewarded by the court in the event of winning the case.

 New Jersey personal injury lawsuits are not broadly given a capped level of compensation.
-However, the New Jersey Revised Statutes section 2A:15-5.14 specifies that punitive damages must not exceed whichever is greater of $350,000 or 500% of any compensatory damages awarded.
+However, the New Jersey Revised Statutes section 2A:15-5.14 specifies that punitive damages must not exceed whichever is greater between $350,000 or 500% of any compensatory damages awarded.

 One piece of legislation specific to the Garden State is its statute on dog attacks.
 In most states, owners are not legally culpable for any isolated or first-time incidents that their pet bites another human.
 In New Jersey, however, the Revised Statutes section 4:19-16 renders a dog owner “strictly liable” for any harm caused by their pet to another party, whether or not that dog had ever previously behaved harmfully to others.